vemonet/nanopub-website/src/pages/sessions.md

 Speakers:

-- [Ronen Tamari](https://ronentk.github.io/) on "Researchers are Nanopublishing but Don’t Know it yet: Detecting Nanopublications in Social Media Using Language Models" (Demo and Presentation)
+- [Ronen Tamari](https://ronentk.github.io/) on "Researchers are Nanopublishing but Don’t Know it yet: Detecting Nanopublications in Social Media Using Language Models" (demo and presentation)
-- [Tobias Kuhn](https://tkuhn.org) on "New Features of Nanopublications: Types and Labels" (Presentation)
+- [Tobias Kuhn](https://tkuhn.org) on "New Features of Nanopublications: Types and Labels" (presentation)

 ## Nano Session #7